t-edson/responxin/README.md

 # responxin
-CSS definitions for Responsive Web Design using SASS syntax
+CSS definitions for Responsive Web Design using SASS.

+This library is mainly composed of SASS mixins, using the syntax of SCSS.